joyce-karol/joyce-karol/README.md

 - Hi, I’m Joyce
 - Biomedical undergraduate
-- I’m working in RNA-Seq
 - Scientific initiation scholar of Fiocruz - BA
+- I’m working in analysis RNA-Seq

 <!---
 joyce-karol/joyce-karol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.